Mid Dorset and North Poole (UK Parliament constituency): Boundaries

+Boundaries expanded following re-organisation of local authorities and wards in Dorset, bringing the electorate within the permitted range.

 Constituency profile

-This area includes the north of the Purbeck Hills Area of Outstanding Natural Beauty and two tourist towns, namely Wimborne Minster and Wareham, the latter at one end of Poole Harbour.
+This area includes two tourist towns, namely Wimborne Minster and Wareham, the latter at one end of Poole Harbour.
 Income levels are close to the national average, taking into account the high proportion of pensioners living across the area. and levels of rented and social housing are below the national average, particularly levels seen in cities.